Skip to main content

 }

-When you have data files that are relevant to the conversation—either for analyzing alongside an in-focus card or for creating new visualizations—include them as file sources:
+When you have data files that are relevant to the conversation—either for analyzing alongside an in-focus card or for creating new visualizations—include them as file sources when creating the thread, then add your message separately:

 curl -X POST https://tako.com/api/v1/threads \